opendocsg/slw-judgments-backfill/2018_SGHCR_6/report.md

 _Parties’ Arguments_

-11     It is undisputed between the parties that to establish a claim in tort for inducement of breach of contract, the Plaintiff had to demonstrate the two-fold criteria in _Tribune Investment Trust Inc v Soosan Trading Co Ltd_ [2000] 2 SLR(R) 407 (“ _Tribune Investment Trust Inc_ ”) at [17], _viz_ that the
+11     It is undisputed between the parties that to establish a claim in tort for inducement of breach of contract, the Plaintiff had to demonstrate the two-fold criteria in _Tribune Investment Trust Inc v Soosan Trading Co Ltd_ <span class="citation">[2000] 2 SLR(R) 407</span> (“ _Tribune Investment Trust Inc_ ”) at [17], _viz_ that the

 2       nd Defendant had (a) acted with the requisite knowledge of the existence of the contract, although knowledge of the precise terms is not necessary; and (b) intended to interfere with the performance of the contract, such intention being objectively determined.

-12     Mr Koh argued that in the context of a director’s personal tortious liability in respect of contractual breaches by his company, a director is exempt from such liability if he had not acted in breach of any fiduciary or legal duties owed to their company (citing _PT Sandipala Arthaputra v STMicroelectronics Asia Pacific Pte Ltd and others_ [2018] SGCA 17 (“ _PT Sandipala Arthaputra_ ”) at [62], which affirmed the principle in _Said v Butt_ [1920] 2 KB 497).
+12     Mr Koh argued that in the context of a director’s personal tortious liability in respect of contractual breaches by his company, a director is exempt from such liability if he had not acted in breach of any fiduciary or legal duties owed to their company (citing _PT Sandipala Arthaputra v STMicroelectronics Asia Pacific Pte Ltd and others_ <span class="citation">[2018] SGCA 17</span> (“ _PT Sandipala Arthaputra_ ”) at [62], which affirmed the principle in _Said v Butt_ [1920] 2 KB 497).
 The onus is on the Plaintiff to prove

 that the 2nd Defendant had acted in breach of personal legal duties to the company (citing _PT Sandipala_ at [65]).
 In this regard, the Contested Amendment failed to set out in any detail how the